The Jordan Charitable Foundation

 • Strong financial position: With £4.83 million in annual giving and investment-based income, the foundation has substantial resources

-• Established relationships matter: Given the private nature and lack of public information, networking and referrals may be crucial
+• Established relationships matter: Given the invitation-only nature and lack of public information, networking and referrals are crucial

-• Professional administration: Contact via Rawlinson & Hunter suggests professional management; applications should be well-prepared and businesslike
+• Professional administration: Contact via Rawlinson & Hunter suggests professional management; any communications should be well-prepared and businesslike

 🎯 You've done the research.
 Now write an application they can't refuse.